Ancient China in Context

 E Bruce Brooks and A Taeko Brooks

 The Sundz is not a simple text, written by one person at one time.
-It represents the accumulated wisdom of the Chi military tradition over at least half a century.
-It is merely confusing to read the early and elementary chapters as though they were saying the same thing as the late and sophisticated ones.
-To do so misses the way Chinese military thought evolved during its critical formation process, thinking better of some early solutions to continuing problems, and grappling with them again.
-In the Sundz, we have not only a manual of field tactics, but a case study in how the conscious art of warfare evolves.
+It represents the accumulated wisdom of the Chi military tradition over about half a century.
+It is merely confusing to read the early and elementary chapters as though they were saying the same thing as the late and sophisticated ones; to do so misses the way Chinese military thought evolved during its critical formation process, rethinking some early solutions to continuing problems, and adding new theory as it goes.
+In the Sundz, we have not only a manual of field tactics, but a case study of how the conscious art of warfare evolves.
 The present book makes it possible to follow the development of the art of warfare in this way, and thus to understand war itself more deeply.

 The Sundz is the most famous of the Chinese military classics, but it is not the only one.
 From the middle 03c onwards, it is regularly bracketed with the second oldest of those writings, the Wu Chi or Wudz ("Master Wu").
 This treatise was written in the state of Ngwei, Chi's great enemy.
-It goes beyond the Sundz at several points.
+Though shorter, it goes beyond the Sundz at several points.
 It gives more space to the training of an army, and it also asks the question: What do you do after you have won the war?
 These are important additions to the range of the Sundz.
-To read the Sundz alone does little justice to Chinese military tradition; it is also not a procedure that is safe for a modern general, or general staff, staff to follow.
-The core text of the Wudz is also included in this book.
+To read the Sundz alone does little justice to Chinese military tradition, and is not a procedure that is safe for a modern general to follow.

 This book can serve as an introduction to the Sundz and other classical Chinese military texts, and also as an elementary introduction to the art of war itself, for the citizens who make, or accept, the decisions about war and peace that guide modern nations.
-Chinese characters are included for the main selections, so that students of Chinese history and literature will have full access to this relatively little read, though culturally central, material.
+Chinese characters are included, so that the book may be used by students in a language curriculum as well as those whose primary interest is historical or philosophical..

-The companion volume in this series, Waging Peace, gives a more consecutive look at the antiwar tradition in classical China.
-For an overview of the classical period itself, which puts these and other developments in the larger context of state modernization, see The Emergence of China.
+The companion volume in this series, Waging Peace, takes a consecutive look at the antiwar tradition in classical China.
+Quiet Ways gives access to the antiwar meditationist tradition as embodied in the Dau/Dv Jing.
+For an overview of the classical period, which puts these dvelopments in context, see The Emergence of China.

-E BRUCE BROOKS is Research Professor of Chinese, and A TAEKO BROOKS is Research Associate, at the University of Massachusetts at Amherst.
+A TAEKO BROOKS is Research Associate, and E BRUCE BROOKS is Research Professor of Chinese, at the University of Massachusetts at Amherst.